-All the configurations included in this section are managed using the CLI, the web interface, and SNMP, with one exception; to customize the captive portal web page, you must use the web interface.
+All the configurations included in this section are managed using the CLI, the local browser interface, and SNMP, with one exception; to customize the captive portal web page, you must use the local browser interface.

 The captive portal configuration provides the network administrator control over verification and authentication, assignment to interfaces, client sessions, and web page customization.